LeSourdsville Lake Amusement Park: 1970s

 By the mid-1970s, LeSourdsville Lake was drawing about 600,000 patrons annually.
 The opening of Kings Island amusement park just a few miles away in nearby Mason, Ohio in 1972 didn't dampen the spirits of Howard Berni.
 "We wish them luck," said Howard in an interview in the Cincinnati Enquirer.
 "The first year we may feel a pinch because the local people will be curious, but we don't anticipate it will be to the point where it will bother our business.
 On the other hand, if Kings Island brings in the tourist, we will benefit from the overflow.
 We aren't going to fade away.
 They have the worries, not us."

 In 1972 a new Calypso ride was installed, and named simply The Calypso.
 In 1975, Bill Barr retired to Italy, and park veteran William "Bill" Robinson took over some of duties left by Barr.
 Bill's knack for producing interesting promotions enabled the park to enjoy large crowds.
 Some of the more novel promotions developed by Bill included the 1976 designation as the country's only "Official" Bicentennial Amusement Park, the Coca-Cola/WSAI Radio Rock, Roll n' Remember concerts, and the Jell-O Jump, where contestants jumped into a huge barrel of gelatin to find the winning key to a new car.

 During the late 1970s, the park presented brief (15 minute) musical shows every day on the midway stage that advertised various park attractions.
 The shows featured the "Krazy Kritters" (people in whimsical animal costumes) and consisted of a pre-recorded narration that a “master of ceremonies” critter pretended to speak into a microphone.
 At particular points in the presentation, the tape machine was programmed to pause after the M.C. critter suggested that the band play a song.
 The band (also in costumes), whose characters were called Do, Rey, Me, and Fa would play a song.
 During the summers of 1977 and 1978, the band was a local Rock band called Septer.

 In 1978, the name of the park was changed to Americana Amusement Park - the Great American Amusement Park.
 Along with a name change came a $3.5 million, three-year renovation plan to help keep the park a viable alternative to Kings Island.
-New attractions included a 1200-seat tent featuring performances of the Hanneford Family Circus, a Trabant, a seven character animated band called the Bear Country Jubilee, and the Coca-Cola Great American Thrill Show theater.
+New attractions included a 1200-seat tent featuring performances of the Hanneford Family Circus, a seven character animated band called the Bear Country Jubilee, and the Coca-Cola Great American Thrill Show theater.